-The BPA is continually involved in campaigning for change, both in the way the condition of porphyria is presented in the media and in keeping up to date with other significant developments, a few of which have been detailed below.
+The BPA is continually involved in campaigning for change.
+Both in the way the condition of porphyria is presented in the media, and in keeping up to date with other significant developments.
+A few of the things we’re involved in are detailed below.

-On 28 February 2018, the tenth edition of Rare Disease Day will see thousands of people from all over the world come together to advocate for greater patient involvement in research on rare diseases.
+On 28 February 2020, Rare Disease Day will see thousands of people from all over the world come together to advocate for greater patient involvement in research on rare diseases.

-It is estimated that there are over 6,000 rare diseases affecting 3.5 million people in the UK at some point in their lives (1 in 17 people).
+It is estimated that there are over 6,000 rare diseases.
+They affect 3.5 million people in the UK at some point in their lives (1 in 17 people).
 Collectively, rare diseases are not rare!

-In 2018, rare disease patients and families, patient organisations, politicians, carers, medical professionals, researchers and industry will come together to raise awareness of rare diseases through thousands of events all over the world.
+In 2019, rare disease patients and families, patient organisations, politicians, carers, medical professionals, researchers and industry came together to raise awareness of rare diseases through thousands of events all over the world.

 Could you share your story to raise awareness?
-Sue Burrell (our BPA administrator and AIP patient) did just that with a TEDx talk at the University of East Anglia on Sat 24th February.
-Watch out for the video link appearing soon.
+Sue Burrell (our BPA administrator and AIP patient) did just that with a TEDx talk at the University of East Anglia on Sat 24th February 2018.

 For more information visit www.rarediseaseday.org